jonpalmisc/screenshot_ninja/README.md

 ## Install

+You can get Screenshot Ninja by:

+- installing it through Binary Ninja's plugin manager;
-Screenshot Ninja is not yet in the official plugin repository, so for now clone this repository or download a release and place it in your user plugins folder.
+- cloning this repository into your user plugins folder; or
+- downloading and extracting a release into your user plugins folder.

+If you plan to use the scripting functionality, the latter two options are recommended, as the plugin manager adjusts module names.

+Screenshot Ninja has no additional dependencies.

 ## Usage